-So, what additional features besides these are the ultimate decision-drivers?
-Here are the top 9 essential features for project management tools.
+So, what additional features besides these are the ultimate decision drivers?
+Here are the top 9 essential features of project management tools.

 Project templates are how you make sure each project has what it needs.
 You have your master template and apply it to new projects.

-This helps save time so you’re not constantly doing the same processes over and over again.
-It also helps you compare your templates to see what processes are more successful than others.
+This helps save time, so you’re not constantly repeating the same processes.
+It also helps you compare your templates to see which processes are more successful.

 Project Team Dashboard